MicrosoftDocs/customer-insights/ci-docs/journeys/overriding-fls-attributes.md

 ## Prerequisites to override FLS

-You can override the FLS limitation and use FLS-protected attributes in personalization, journey branching, or real-time segmentation by following additional steps.
+You can override the FLS limitation and use FLS-protected attributes in personalization, journey branching, or real-time segmentation by completing the following instructions.

-Before you request to override FLS, you need to do the following:
+Before you request to override FLS, complete these steps:

 1. Add all Customer Insights – Journeys application/system users to the respective FLS profiles, so that these users have access to the FLS-protected attributes.
 To find the names of the application users, refer to [Manage user accounts, user licenses, and security roles](/ci-docs/journeys/admin-users-licenses-roles.md#form-and-field-level-security).
 1. Understand the change to your security model and sign off on it.
 After you add the Customer Insights – Journeys application users to the FLS profiles, all Dynamics 365 users who can publish journeys are able to access the FLS-protected attributes, even if users aren't in the FLS profiles.
 Customer Insights – Journeys doesn't impersonate the user who publishes the journey.
 Instead, Customer Insights – Journeys uses the application user.